hacklets/hacklets-test/README.md

 * [Installation](#installation)
 * [Developers' Tutorial](#developers-tutorial)

+### WARNING: this is a prototype, the name of the project will change!

 # What are Hacklets?

 Have you ever wished it would be easier to just take someone's configuration